Margaret Phelps: No, I did not put Joanna up to this.

 Ted Kramer: How much courage does it take to walk out on your kid?

-This was 1979's Oscar winner for Best Picture, and the film that earned Hoffman and Streep their first Oscars for Best Actor and Best Supporting Actress, respectively.
-Best Director and Adapted Screenplay wins brought the total to five.
+This was 1979's Academy Award winner for Best Picture, and the film that earned Hoffman and Streep their first Oscars for Best Actor and Best Supporting Actress, respectively.
+Robert Benton's wins for Best Director and Best Adapted Screenplay brought the total to five.

 This film features examples of:

 - Adaptation Dye-Job: Joanna is brunette in the book, compared to being blonde in the film.

 - Adaptational Heroism: In the novel, Joanna is much more self-centered and narcissistic, whereas in the movie, she comes off as genuinely overwhelmed and unhappy and in need of help.
 This was because Meryl Streep thought the character as originally written was too unsympathetic, and the filmmakers agreed with her.
 (So did everybody else, if $106m return on a budget of $8m and five Oscars are anything to go by.note )

 - Armour-Piercing Question: After Margaret confronts Ted by saying it took a lot of courage for Joanna to walk out on him, Ted responds by asking how much courage does it take to walk out on Billy, leaving her completely stunned.

 - Artistic License Law: Many lawyers have decried the film for acting like there had been no progress in divorce law in the previous 50 years, especially since enough time has passed that modern viewers may very well just assume the laws really were that antiquated in the 70s.